 Our free market system allows students to pick groups relevant to them.
 Groups meet once a week in homes, on campuses, in restaurants, and other locations throughout the city.
-Our fall small group semester begins September 6th.
+Our spring small group semester begins February 7th.

 HOW TO FIND YOUR GROUP

 1. Visit the Small Group Directory – .
 Use the search fields to look for a group.
 You can search by age group, location, time, day of the week, topic, and more!
 There are groups for middle school, high school, and college students at each campus.